micro-os-plus/eclipse-demo-projects/scripts/README.md

 ## update-xpacks-repo.command

-Wrapper for macOS, using the development tree as source; execute it by double clicking in Finder.
+Wrapper for macOS; execute it by double clicking in Finder.